-The glorious 12th is not the beginning of the Grouse hunting season, as some would suggest, but the far superior National Mackem Day which is also celebrated on 12 August.
+The glorious twelfth is not only the beginning of the Grouse hunting season, but the far superior National Mackem Day which is also celebrated on 12 August.
 Paul Swinney, author of the Mackem Dictionary suggests:

 National Mackem Day is the chance for Mackem’s around the world to celebrate their heritage.